AAK121/pda/README.md

 ### Inspiration
 Imagine a future where AI agents work with **cryptographically enforced consent**, creating a new paradigm for trustworthy personal AI assistants.
 For millions seeking privacy-first technology, this is our daily mission.
-**Hushh AI Agent Ecosystem** is an innovative  AI-powered solution designed to empower users with intelligent agents for email marketing, finance, research, calendar management, and relationship memory—all built on the HushhMCP (Micro Consent Protocol) foundation.
+**Hushh AI Agent Ecosystem** is an innovative  AI-powered solution designed to empower users with intelligent agents for email marketing, research, calendar management, and relationship memory—all built on the HushhMCP (Micro Consent Protocol) foundation.

 ### DEMO VIDEO:
 [Demonstration Video](https://drive.google.com/drive/folders/1RyGEkpi7KWCgS9ABf774KpVJNjQ8FRQ0?usp=sharing)